|

 with changes and new offers and encourage them to re-visit your site and

-An example would be: A popular children's TV program invites you to go to it's web
+watch out for further info on TV, etc. An example would be: A popular children's TV program invites you to go to it's web

 site.
 At the site it encourages you to enter a competition to win a new computer